Last updated: 2026-02-12

 • Use AI Workspace when you want to iterate on queries with AI agents using the integrated terminal + file sync workflow.

-• Use all three for maximum flexibility — the sidebar for quick help, AI Workspace for file-backed collaboration, MCP for external tool integration.
+• Use all three for maximum flexibility — the sidebar for quick help, AI Workspace for file-backed collaboration, skill + MCP for external tool integration.

 Ready to Work with AI?